rivergillis/update-pocket/README.md

 # update_pocket

-update_pocket is cross-platform script to update your Analogue Pocket firmware and openFPGA cores.
+update_pocket is cross-platform script to update your Analogue Pocket firmware, openFPGA cores, and any required dependencies.

 ## Requirements
 - Python 3